nicktheo59/non-nicktheo59.github.io/index.md

 ## What is this Nikipedia thing anyway?

+The foundation of communication involves making assumptions about what other persons' know.
+I assume you can read English, or have access to a browser-extension that can translate this page for you.
+My main point is that 'knowledge clouds' exist between us, and in order for us to make  siginificant scientific progress in the future we will need to communicate efficently enough.
+The only other options are increasing the lifespan in which to make progress, or increasing the 'information bandwidth' in which to achieve.
+This 'personal knowledge cloud' is the low-tech solution for my half of the communication problem.
+Although in essence I started it almost 30 years too late to become a 'real-time' reflection, Nikipedia is an ongoing repository of 'time-series data' that mirrors the path intellectual things I choose to explore / exploit.

+***

 Hi, My Name is Nick or Νικόλαος in Greek.
 I wanted an easily-accessible place to share my projects and knowledge so I created this open source project.
 The idea is this:
 - (Almost) every day I will write/think aloud/plan in a way that feels natural for me.
 - Sometimes those writings will be worth 'refactoring' into their own document/project.
 - I will polish / present those projects into something more coherent and reader-worthy here, on the first page.
-- Finally I will link between documents (html web pages) that I have personally generated in a wiki-like way -- To a) to serve as a firm foundation for future generations to also build on top of (you have access to all my thinking out aloud 'threads'.) and b) to test my own understanding as I develop personal 'reference documentation'.
-This project is my personal fight against early-onset Alzheimer's.
+- Finally, I will link between documents (html web pages) that I have personally generated in a wiki-like way --

+-- to a) to serve as a firm foundation for my descendents to also build on top of (should I be so lucky!), and
+b) to test my own understanding as I develop personal 'reference documentation'.
+Continued maintenance of this project is also my personal fight against early-onset Alzheimer's, and it is likely one day some big data summaries could be extacted from the text files.

 It is not enough to read and study; you must create and solve.

 ## Aims
 I'm lucky.
 I got to grow up in the right environment, with the right family, and right education.
-I spent my entire waking life orientatied towards one principle, in the same way Chris Hadfield chose to eat is vegetables from age 6 because he believed it would make him more likely to become an astronaut(!).
+I spent my entire waking life orientatied towards one principle, in the same way Chris Hadfield chose to eat is vegetables from age 6 because he believed it would make him more likely to become an astronaut(!) -- My principle was more of a 'feeling' and the feeling was to 'search' for the roots of what drives humanity forward - and then contribute to it.

-What I (and feasibly also You) have decided to work on:
+What I (and feasibly You, my future collaborators) have decided to work on:

 - The Future of Energy and Pensions (Solar Club)
 - The Future of Education (Tinkerbricks VR/AR)